Cooking in The Keys

 How To Store Parsley

-The best way to keep parsley fresh is to store it in the refrigerator.
-Trim the ends of the stems and place the parsley in a mason jar or glass with a few inches of water, like a bunch of flowers.
-Loosely cover the jar with a plastic bag, then refrigerate.
-Change the water every two days to keep it fresh.
+The best way to keep parsley fresh for the long haul is to treat it like a bouquet of flowers.
+Trim the ends of the stems and place the parsley in a mason jar or glass filled with a few inches of water.

-If you have extra parsley that you won’t use within a few days, freezing is the best way to preserve it.
-Wash and roughly chop the parsley while it’s still fresh.
+If you have a large bounty of extra parsley that you won't use within a few days, freezing is the best way to preserve it.
+Wash and thoroughly dry the leaves, then mince them finely.

 How To Garnish with Parsley